taufik-nurrohman/markdown/README.md

   </tbody>
 </table>

-There should be many specialized PHP applications that have specific tasks to deal with XSS, so consider post-processing the generated HTML markup before putting it out to the web:
+There should be many specialized PHP applications already that have specific tasks to deal with XSS, so consider post-processing the generated HTML markup before putting it out to the web:

  - [ezyang/htmlpurifier](https://github.com/ezyang/htmlpurifier)
  - [voku/anti-xss](https://github.com/voku/anti-xss)